Teradata/stampede/README.md

 The `example` directory contains several example *stampedes* that you can adapt for your purposes as well as a sample configuration file.

-* `Makefile` - A sample `makefile`.
 * `crontab` - A sample `crontab` file.
 * `stampederc` - A sample file that overrides environment variable definitions to customize the environment or a particular project.
 See `bin/env.sh` for recommendations on where to install one or more of these `rc` files and for the complete list of variables available.
-* `hadoop-example` - An example sequencing several Hadoop jobs into a typical ETL and analytics workflow.
+* `hadoop` - An example sequencing several Hadoop jobs into a typical ETL and analytics workflow.

 ### Test Directory